NethermindEth/eigenlayer/README.md

 A public metadata url is required to register the operator.
 After creating and filling the [metadata](cli/operator/config/metadata-example.json) file, you can it to a publicly accessible location and give the url in the config file.
 You are also required to upload the image of the operator to a publicly accessible location and give the url in the metadata file.
+We only support `.png` images for now.

 Make sure that if you use `local_keystore` as signer, you give the path to the keys created in above section.